-Personal data is any information relating to an identified or identifiable natural person (i) that you voluntarily provide to us (e.g. through our online forms on our website, testimonials, etc.), (ii) that we collect from your visit(s) to our premises, events or website(s) or via your access and use of our products or services (for example, via your login to my.eurid.eu).
+Personal data is any information relating to an identified or identifiable natural person (i) that you provide voluntarily to us (e.g. through our online forms on our website, testimonials, etc.), (ii) that we collect from your visit(s) to our premises, events or website(s) or via your access and use of our products or services (for example, via your login to my.eurid.eu).

 Since it is not possible to register a Domain Name directly with us1, we collect your personal data from the company through which you register your Domain Name(s).
 That company may be one of our accredited registrars2 or one of its resellers who collects your personal data on behalf of EURid.

 For which purposes do we process your personal data?

 We process your personal data for various purposes.

 In order to be able to offer the best possible services for your Domain Name, we must collect some relevant personal data regarding your registration.
 This also allows us to identify and get in touch with you directly in relation to your Domain Name registration if, and when, needed.

 We are required to maintain a complete and accurate database of all registered Domain Names.
 The purpose of the WHOIS look-up facility (https://whois.eurid.eu/en/) is to provide accurate and up-to-date information about the technical and administrative contact persons administering the Domain Names3.
 This helps us in creating and maintaining a trusted and safe Internet environment.
 Moreover, your personal data may be processed for identification purposes in order to verify the validity of your registration.